 - 11. All dogs are required to wear a plain buckle or snap collar.
 (NO TAGS).
 No slip chain "training" or pinch/prong collars will not be allowed. - 12.
 No spike collars or tags hanging from the collar will be allowed in the show ring. - 13.
+The Canine Good Citizen (CGC) Test is required to show at the County and State Fair shows. - 14.
 Superintendent must be notified prior to judging if a dog is in season.
-Dogs in season must be kept away from other dogs in a separate area. - 14.
-A dog that is not under the control of the exhibitor, or shows viciousness toward its handler, judge, or other dogs WILL BE EXCUSED from further competition upon direction of the Show Superintendent(s). - 15.
+Dogs in season must be kept away from other dogs in a separate area. - 15.
+A dog that is not under the control of the exhibitor, or shows viciousness toward its handler, judge, or other dogs WILL BE EXCUSED from further competition upon direction of the Show Superintendent(s). - 16.
 AKC rules will be used for judging. - The following are the exception as compared to AKC in the classes offered for the 4-H show: - -4-H has 2 levels of Novice obedience.
-Level 1 for dogs new to the novice class and Level 2 for dogs who have successfully show in Novice previously, or the youth showed a different dog previously. - 4-H is based upon Positive Youth Development- meaning that the dog training project is for the youth only, not for a parent to train the dog and the youth to show it. - Youth showing dogs who were trained previously by an adult are not eligible for high in trail awards. - 16.
+Level 1 for dogs new to the novice class and Level 2 for dogs who have successfully show in Novice previously, or the youth showed a different dog previously. - 4-H is based upon Positive Youth Development meaning that the dog training project is for the youth only, not for a parent to train the dog and the youth to show it. - Youth showing dogs who were trained previously by an adult are not eligible for high in trail awards. - 17.
 Qualifying scores to receive ribbons in OBEDIENCE CLASSES are as follows: